Parsabiv 2.5 mg solution for injection

 It is not known whether Parsabiv is safe and effective in children less than 18 years of age as it has not been studied in these patients.

-Tell your doctor if you are taking, have recently taken or might take any other medicines, including those medicines obtained without a prescription, or any other medicines that lower serum calcium.
+Tell your doctor if you are taking, have recently taken or might take any other medicines, including those medicines obtained without a prescription, or any other medicines that lower serum calcium (e.g. cinacalcet and denosumab).

 You should not receive Parsabiv together with cinacalcet.
 Tell your doctor if you are taking cinacalcet or have recently taken cinacalcet.

 Parsabiv has not been tested in pregnant women.
 It is not known whether Parsabiv can harm your unborn baby.
 Tell your doctor if you are pregnant, think you may be pregnant, or plan to get pregnant when taking Parsabiv.
-You and your doctor should decide if you should use Parsabiv.
+As a precautionary measure, it is preferable to avoid the use of Parsabiv during pregnancy.

 It is not known whether Parsabiv can pass into breast milk.
 Tell your doctor if you are breast-feeding or plan to do so.
 Your doctor will then help you decide whether to stop breast-feeding, or whether to stop taking Parsabiv, considering the benefit of breast-feeding to the baby and the benefit of Parsabiv to the mother.